 - From there hit Sound quality and effects.
 You should have a series of options to enhance your audio experience.

-Xperia UI allows you use the ClearAudio setting and has an equalizer.
+Xperia UI allows you to use the ClearAudio setting and has an equalizer.
 You can get to it through the settings.

 With HTC's Sense UI you can toggle BoomSound but there's really no reason to turn it off, as the audio is terrible without it on.
 You can't optimize your audio settings from Oxygen, LG UI or Stock Android.

 You have the option of replacing the stock music app with one that includes more audio control.
 We recommend Poweramp or PlayerPro as our top music apps for Android.
 Both are jam-packed with audio tweaks, presets, bass boost and more.
 Just make sure your music folders are checked in the app settings.